Salt (2010 film): Plot

 Evelyn Salt is in prison in North Korea, suspected of being a U.S. spy.
-The Central Intelligence Agency (CIA) arranges a prisoner exchange to stifle the publicity her boyfriend, arachnologist Mike Krause, is bringing to her case.
-Mike proposes marriage despite her admission that she is a CIA operative.
+The CIA arranges a prisoner exchange to stifle the publicity her boyfriend, arachnologist Mike Krause, is bringing to her case.
+He proposes marriage despite her admission that she is a CIA operative.

-Two years later, Salt interrogates Russian defector Oleg Vasilyevich Orlov, with CIA colleague Ted Winter and CIA counterintelligence officer Darryl Peabody observing.
-Orlov claims that on "Day X", Russian sleeper agents known as "KAs" will destroy the United States of America, and that Agent "KA-12" will assassinate Russian President Boris Matveyev at the impending funeral of the US Vice President.
+Two years later, Salt interrogates Russian defector Oleg Vasilyevich Orlov, with CIA colleague Ted Winter and counterintelligence officer Darryl Peabody observing.
+Orlov claims that on "Day X", Russian sleeper agents known as "KAs" will destroy the U.S., and that Agent "KA-12" will assassinate Russian President Boris Matveyev at the impending funeral of the U.S. vice president.
 He says KA-12's name is Evelyn Salt.
-Peabody orders Salt to be detained, while Orlov kills two agents and escapes.
-Salt also escapes and tries to phone her husband Mike while traveling to her home and evading the chasing CIA and police.
+Because of this, Peabody orders Salt to be detained, while Orlov kills two agents and escapes.
+She also escapes and tries to phone her husband Mike while traveling to their home and evading the pursuing CIA and police.
 Mike has been kidnapped.
 Salt gathers supplies including weapons and a spider in a jar.

-Salt shoots Matveyev at the Vice President's funeral and surrenders to Peabody instead of taking the opportunity to kill him.
+Salt shoots Matveyev at the vice president's funeral and surrenders to Peabody instead of taking the opportunity to kill him.
 Matveyev is pronounced dead.
 Salt escapes to a barge where Orlov is waiting with other sleeper agents.
-In flashback Salt recalls her childhood in the Soviet Union, being trained with other children and assuming the identity of the real Evelyn Salt, an American girl who died with her parents in a car crash in the Soviet Union.
+In a flashback she recalls her childhood in the Soviet Union, being trained with other children and assuming the identity of the real Evelyn Salt, an American girl who died with her parents in a car crash in the Soviet Union.

 Orlov tests Salt by reuniting her with Mike only to immediately have him killed in front of her.
-Her lack of reaction convinces Orlov and he says she and another KA will assassinate U.S. president Howard Lewis.
+Her lack of reaction convinces him, so he says she and another KA will assassinate U.S. president Howard Lewis.
 Salt kills Orlov and the other agents and leaves to meet with the KA Shnaider in his cover as a Czech - NATO liaison officer.

-Disguised as Shnaider's male attaché, she accompanies him into the White House, where Shnaider launches a suicide attack driving the President into a secure underground bunker, accompanied by Winter and other agents.
+Disguised as Shnaider's male attaché, Salt accompanies him into the White House, where Shnaider launches a suicide attack, driving the president into a secure underground bunker, accompanied by Winter and other agents.
 Salt manages to enter the outer bunker before it is sealed.